Barking & Dagenham Greening Network

 • Start off with some small, achievable events, such as a bake sale which can help spread the word of your group and help you raise money.

 • Register with Go Parks London who can help with promoting your Friends of group, give you access to their monthly newsletter full of tips and support such as funding or training opportunities, and give you bespoke help and advice whenever you need it.
-To register your group, email laura@cprelondon.gov.uk
+To register your group, email laura@cprelondon.gov.uk(External link)

 • Find a way to communicate with your group and supporters, such as a regular newsletter, facebook page, or WhatsApp group.